Bikramai/React-Game-Hub-App/README.md

 # Section-1: Getting Start with React
 - What is React
 - Setting Up the Development Environment
-- Creating a React App
+- Creating a my React App
 - How React Works
 - React Ecosystem